cockpit-project/cockpit/doc/protocol.md

    file path and arguments.
  * "internal": Open an internally defined stream.
    * "packages": A http-stream for serving package resources to cockpit-ws
-   * "ssh-agent": A connection to the session user's ssh-agent, if one is available.

 You can't specify both "unix" and "spawn" together.
 When "spawn" is set the following options can be specified: